simon-holm/mongoose-trashcan/README.md

 # Mongoose Trashcan 🗑

-Eat & Keep the 🍰
+Eat & Keep the 🍰 with the Mongoose Trashcan Plugin

-Delete documents as you normally do but have them automagically end up in an archived collection - just in case you need to pull something out of the trash.
+Delete documents as you normally do but have them automagically end up in an archived collection - just in case you need to pull something out of the trash in the future.

 ## How